moschiel/html-minify-and-macro-converter/README.md

 ## Error Handling

 - If the HTML files do not exist, the tool will report an error.
-- In `minify-to-macro`, if the output file do not exist, the tool will report an error.
+- In `minify-to-macro`, if the output file does not exist, the tool will report an error.
 - In `minify-to-macro`, if the start or end markers are not found, the tool will report an error.

 ## Contributing